modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 `]]
 ```

  Okay, let's explain this. getResourcesTag a wrapper snippet for [getResources](/extras/getresources "getResources") and [getPage](/extras/getpage "getPage") that automatically filters results by a 'tags' TV.
-So basically, we want to grab all published Resources within this section (and we can also filter by tag should we pass a '?tag=TagName' parameter into the URL.
+So basically, we want to grab all published Resources within this section (and we can also filter by tag should we pass a `?tag=TagName` parameter into the URL).

  Below the getResourcesTag call, we put our pagination links, since by default getResourcesTag only shows 10 posts per page.